datalogics-bhaugen/pdf-web-api-clients/README.md

 We use Buildout, which is a three-step process.
 These steps are executed by the Makefile's _build_ (default) target:

 1. Documentation -- the build begins by generating HTML pages for our sample clients.
-    * We clone the doxygen repository, build it, and use it to generate HTML for our sample Python client.
+    * We clone the doxygen repository, build it, and use it to generate HTML for our sample PHP and Python clients.
-    * We download phpDocumentor 2, and use it to generate HTML for our sample PHP client.

 2. Bootstrap -- the repository is initialized by a script that must be compatible with the version of Buildout we use (currently 2.2).